-Gary Looper, President and CEO, Memorial Health System of East Texas
+Gary Looper, Former President and CEO, Memorial Health System of East Texas

-CHC Consulting’s turnaround strategists met with hospital leaders to “frame and prioritize critical actions and get the organization focused in the right direction,” says Wilson Weber, CHC’s executive vice president and chief operating officer.
+CHC Consulting’s turnaround strategists met with hospital leaders to “frame and prioritize critical actions and get the organization focused in the right direction,” says Wilson Weber, CHC Senior Consultant.
 This marked the start of a significant financial turnaround.

 At this early phase, the aim was to reverse financial losses and redress credit problems, but it wasn’t long before improvements and gains put the hospital board in a position to focus on long-term strategy, including partnership options.

 Turnaround initiatives included:

 - Conducting a coding audit, pricing analysis and chargemaster review

 - Optimizing reimbursement from federal and state programs